n8thangreen/nathangreen/content/home/about.md

 # Biography

-I am a Statistician and Mathematical Modeller Research Fellow in the Department of Infectious Disease Epidemiology.
-I am also involved with the Statistics, Modelling and Economics Department at Public Health England.
+I am a Statistician and Mathematical Modeller Research Fellow in the Department of Infectious Disease Epidemiology, [Imperial College London](https://www.imperial.ac.uk/school-public-health/infectious-disease-epidemiology/themes/statistics-and-modelling-methodology/).
+I am also involved with the Statistics, Modelling and Economics Department at [Public Health England](https://www.gov.uk/government/organisations/public-health-england).

 I have a number of years experience working on a wide range of projects across government and academia in defence and health.

 I studied mathematics and statistics at the University of Newcastle-Upon-Tyne and obtained a PhD in applied probability from the University of Liverpool.
-After working for the Ministry of Defence for several years, applying novel Bayesian Inference ideas, I moved back into academia and the field of public health in 2010.
+After working for the [Ministry of Defence](https://www.gov.uk/government/organisations/defence-science-and-technology-laboratory) for several years, applying novel Bayesian Inference ideas, I moved back into academia and the field of public health in 2010.